kean/articles/2021-03-15-pulse-store.markdown

 ## Pulse Store (.pulse)

-As I mentioned in the beginning, I decided to go with zip archives.
+As I mentioned in the beginning, I decided to go with ZIP archives.
 The primary reasons: space savings[^3] and ease of use.
 Logs typically have a lot of repetitive data, the savings can be massive.
+Pulse documents are also only used for sharing, so the potential inefficiencies of ZIP incremental updates weren't a concern.

 ### ZIPFoundation